HASSAN1A/my_users_api/README.md

   - Clone the repository `$ git clone https://github.com/HASSAN1A/my_users_api.git`
   - Go to the project root directory and  create a virtual environment.
 Run the following commands respectively: `$ cd /my_users_api`
   - Installing virtualenv `$ python3 -m pip install --user virtualenv` command
-  - Create the project virtual environment with `$ python3 -m venv env` command
+  - Create the project virtual environment with `$ python3 -m venv venv` command
-  - Activate the virtual environment `$ source env/bin/activate`
+  - Activate the virtual environment `$ source venv/bin/activate`
     * Note that you can exit the virtual environment by running the command **`deactivate`**
   - Install all required dependencies with `$ pip install -r requirements.txt`
   - Create the Database